 In the past, doctors used neoadjuvant chemotherapy for the treatment of inoperable, locally advanced breast cancer.
 Today, they use it for many types of cancer, including colon, lung, bladder, and prostate.

 Doctors may use several types of drugs for neoadjuvant chemotherapy.
-The ACS lists the following:
+The

 - anthracyclines, which doctors use to treat various cancers affecting the bladder, breasts, kidneys, ovaries, and other parts of the body